Syria – Desert (Palmyra) and East (Raqqah, Deir ez-Zor) November 9, 2019

 PALMYRA

 Palmyra is an ancient Semitic city in present-day Homs Governorate.
 Archaeological finds date back to the Neolithic period, and documents first mention the city in the early second millennium BC.
-Palmyra changed hands on a number of occasions between different empires before becoming a subject of the Roman Empire in the first century AD.
+Palmyra changed hands on many occasions between different empires before becoming a subject of the Roman Empire in the first century AD.

 The city grew wealthy from trade caravans; the Palmyrenes became renowned as merchants who established colonies along the Silk Road and operated throughout the Roman Empire.
 Palmyra’s wealth enabled the construction of monumental projects, such as the Great Colonnade, the Temple of Bel, and the distinctive tower tombs.

 Ethnically, the Palmyrenes combined elements of Amorites, Arameans, and Arabs.
 The city’s social structure was tribal, and its inhabitants spoke Palmyrene (a dialect of Aramaic), while using Greek for commercial and diplomatic purposes.
-Greco-Roman culture influenced the culture of Palmyra, which produced distinctive art and architecture that combined eastern and western traditions.
-The city’s inhabitants worshiped local Semitic deities, Mesopotamian and Arab gods.
+Greco-Roman culture influenced the culture of Palmyra, which produced distinctive art and architecture that combined Eastern and Western traditions.
+The city’s inhabitants worshiped local Semitic deities, and Mesopotamian and Arab gods.

 Location.
 Palmyra lies 215 km (134 mi) northeast of the Syrian capital, Damascus, in an oasis surrounded by palms (of which twenty varieties have been reported).
 Two mountain ranges overlook the city; the northern Palmyrene mountain belt from the north and the southern Palmyrene mountains from the southwest.
 In the south and the east Palmyra is exposed to the Syrian Desert.
 A small wadi (al-Qubur) crosses the area, flowing from the western hills past the city before disappearing in the eastern gardens of the oasis.
 South of the wadi is a spring, Efqa.
 Pliny the Elder described the town in the 70s AD as famous for its desert location, the richness of its soil, and the springs surrounding it, which made agriculture and herding possible.